Blanking and piercing: Fine blanking

 Fine blanking is a specialized form of blanking where there is no fracture zone when shearing.
 This is achieved by compressing the whole part and then an upper and lower punch extract the blank.
 This allows the process to hold very tight tolerances, and perhaps eliminate secondary operations.

-Materials that can be fine blanked include aluminium, brass, copper, and carbon, alloy, and stainless steels.
+Materials that can be fine blanked include aluminium, brass, copper, and carbon steel, alloy steel, and stainless steels.

+Fine blanking requires a specialized fine blanking press.
+Alternatively, standard presses can be equipped with tools featuring fine blanking pads.
 Fine blanking presses are similar to other metal stamping presses, but they have a few critical additional parts.
 A typical compound fine blanking press includes a hardened die punch (male), the hardened blanking die (female), and a guide plate of similar shape/size to the blanking die.
 The guide plate is the first applied to the material, impinging the material with a sharp protrusion or stinger around the perimeter of the die opening.
 Next, a counter pressure is applied opposite the punch, and finally, the die punch forces the material through the die opening.
 Since the guide plate holds the material so tightly, and since the counter pressure is applied, the material is cut in a manner more like extrusion than typical punching.
 Mechanical properties of the cut benefit similarly with a hardened layer at the cut edge of the part.
 Because the material is so tightly held and controlled in this setup, part flatness remains very true, distortion is nearly eliminated, and edge burr is minimal.
 Clearances between the die and punch are generally around 1% of the cut material thickness, which typically varies between 0.5–13 mm.
 Currently parts as thick as 19 mm can be cut using fine blanking.
 Tolerances between ±0.0003–0.002 in are possible, depending on the base material thickness and tensile strength, and part layout.

 With standard compound fine blanking processes, multiple parts can often be completed in a single operation.
 Parts can be pierced, partially pierced, offset (up to 75°), embossed, or coined, often in a single operation.
 Some combinations may require progressive fine blanking operations, in which multiple operations are performed at the same pressing station.
 Due to the higher lifetime, blanking punches are usually covered by PVD protective coatings.

 The advantages of fine blanking are: